mira01/knowledge/knowledge.md

 ===

 * get untracked files in repo with `alias untracked='git status --porcelain | grep -e '\''^?? '\'' | sed -e '\''s/^?? //'\'`.
 Then use it with xargs, eg. `untracked | xargs rm` to delete all untracked files

+Rust
+====

+Troubleshooting "Cannot move out of borrowing context" - Use one of following:

+  * std::mem::replace -
+  * Option::take / Option::replace
+  * Option::as_ref
+  * Option::as_deref